Call for Papers

 Special Issue on

-Despite decades of technical development, 2D materials are still in its infancy for biomedical applications, and 2D materials-based bio-photonic applications still face some challenges in practical applications.
-This special issue calls for the experts in the field of 2D materials and their bio-photonic applications to discuss the most recent breakthroughs and the potential impacts in related research fields.
+The purpose of this special issue is to highlight these latest developments in both fundamental science and practical applications.
+This special issue calls for the experts in the field of THz technologies and their biomedical applications to discuss the most recent breakthroughs and the potential impacts in related research fields.
 Original research papers and review articles are both welcome.
 Manuscripts will be internationally peer-reviewed.
 Topics we specifically seek to cover include but are not limited to the following:

 JIOHS is indexed by SCIE (IF 1.058, JCR 2018).
 JIOHS has been a fully open-access journal since 2013.